Bushmills, Co Antrim

 We do not know of anyone who can go in to cook meals at this property.

 Is it suitable for children?

 This is a small property that only sleeps 2 people.
 However a travel cot can be provided on request for babies.

 Is it suitable for older people?

 This property is not suitable for anyone with mobility issues.
-Access to the front door is by means of some steps.
+Access to the front door is by means of some steps and lose gravel path.

 Does it have facilities for disabled people?